-In June 2017, Sun and Taro affiliates renewed a services arrangement (the "Services Agreement") that allows the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America and Israel in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), OTC, Management, Procurement, and certain aspects of Commercial and Customer Service, Finance (Accounts Receivable, Accounts Payable, Government Pricing, Gross-to-Net and Tax Compliance), Regulatory Affairs (state licensing only in U.S.), Supply Chain and Operations (management services only).
+Sun and Taro renewed a services arrangement (the "Services Agreement") effective April 1, 2018, that allows the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), OTC, Management, Procurement, certain aspects of Commercial and Customer Service, Finance (Accounts Receivable, Accounts Payable, Government Pricing, Gross-to-Net and Tax Compliance), Regulatory Affairs (Canada only), Supply Chain, Operations (management services only), and Travel Related Services (each a "Service Area").

 The companies are required to maintain records (the "Service Reports") of the costs associated with the provision of the services under the Services Agreement, and allocate such costs between the companies, based upon the approved allocation methodologies for each Service Area.
-The Services Agreement requires our Audit Committee to review the Service Reports on a semi-annual basis and, the Services Agreement as a whole, on an annual basis to determine its efficacy and whether it is in the Company's best interests.
+The Services Agreement requires our Audit Committee to review the Service Reports on a semi-annual basis and, the Services Agreement, as a whole, on an annual basis to determine its efficacy and whether it is in the Company's best interests.

-Each of the employees providing services under the Services Agreement is required to sign a written acknowledgment of his/her receipt of, and agreement, to be bound by (a) the confidentiality and non-disclosure agreement between Sun and Taro, and (b) guidelines for consideration in the performance of such services, including the identification of potential conflicts of interest.
+Each of the employees providing services under the Services Agreement is required to sign a written acknowledgment of his/her receipt of, and agreement to be bound by (a) the confidentiality and non-disclosure agreement between Sun and Taro, and (b) guidelines for consideration in the performance of such services, including the identification of potential conflicts of interest.

-In April 2017, the Board of Directors approved for Taro to negotiate an agreement with Sun whereby Taro's U.S. branded products team will advertise and promote a combined portfolio of Taro and Sun corticosteroid products.
+In April 2017, the Board of Directors approved for Taro to negotiate an agreement with Sun whereby Taro's U.S. branded products team advertised and promoted a combined portfolio of Taro and Sun corticosteroid products.
 The agreement between Taro U.S.A., and Sun went into effect on May 1, 2017.
-Under this agreement, Sun sells its products to customers and pays Taro a percentage of the net sales for Taro's promotional services.
+Under this agreement, Sun sold its products to customers and paid Taro a percentage of the net sales for Taro's promotional services.
+Taro discontinued the promotion of its U.S. branded products effective March 31, 2019, and terminated the corticosteroid agreement.

-In May 2018, Taro Canada signed an agreement with Sun's affiliate Ranbaxy Pharmaceuticals Canada Inc., whereby Taro Canada will act as the exclusive distributor for a portfolio of Sun and Ranbaxy products in Canada.
-Under this agreement, Sun and Ranbaxy will pay Taro Canada a sales and distribution commission.
+In May 2018, Taro Canada signed an agreement with Sun's affiliate Ranbaxy Pharmaceuticals Canada Inc., under which Taro Canada acts as the exclusive distributor for a portfolio of Sun and Ranbaxy products in Canada.
+Under this agreement, Taro Canada purchases and controls inventory; additionally, Sun and Ranbaxy pay Taro Canada a sales and distribution fee.

-NOTE 22: - SUBSEQUENT EVENTS
+NOTE 20: - SUBSEQUENT EVENTS